Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *Within an SDD, the chosen element types shall be applied consistently.*

 ##### 4.6.2.3 Purpose Attribute
+*A description of why the element exists.
+The purpose attribute shall provide the rationale for the creation of the element.*

 ##### 4.6.2.4 Author Attribute
 #### 4.6.3 Design Relationships
 #### 4.6.4 Design Constraints